sketchplugins/plugin-directory/README.md

 - [Sketch Artboard](https://github.com/kenmoore/sketch-artboard), by Ken Moore: Next Artboard / Previous Artboard
 - [SketchCleaner](http://www.sketchcleaner.com/), by Yummygum: Sketch plugin that helps you get your design files as clean as a whistle.
 - [Smudge](https://github.com/mjkaufer/smudge), by Matthew Kaufer: Emulate blend functionality from Adobe Illustrator
-- [Export to Indigo](https://indigo.infragistics.com/sketch-home), by Indigo Studio: Generate Indigo Studio projects from your artboards to create interactive, animated prototypes.
-Get real user feedback through included usability studies with video replays.
-- [sendTo](https://github.com/udi-gindi/sendTo), by Udi Gindi: Export layer as email attachment
-- [Save with Device Frame](https://github.com/redgell/save-with-frame), by redgell: Sketch Plugin to generate pngs of artboards wrapped in a phone skin.
-- [Sketch Groupie](https://github.com/aparajita/sketch-groupie), by Aparajita Fishman: Sketch plugin providing commands to align layers with their parent group
-- [Z Rating](https://github.com/pranusarna94/z-rating), by Pranu Sarna: Sketch plugin for designers @zomato to quickly change and maintain restaurant ratings
-- [Sketch Syntax Highlighter](https://danielguillan.github.io/sketch-syntax-highlighter/), by Daniel Guillan & Javi Sanchez: Automatically highlight the syntax of any code snippet, right within Sketch.
-- [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.
-- [Sketch Color Palette](https://github.com/nerd0geek1/sketchcolorpalette), by Kohei Tabata: A Sketch Plugin to generate .clr(Color Palette) file from selected layers.
-- [Loose!](https://github.com/teeerevor/loose-sketch-plugin), by Trev Wolf: Turn your lines into arrows
-- [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
-- [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8